pileofwolves/finmer/README.md

 Welcome to Finmer, an 18+ interactive text adventure.

-## :warning: CAUTION
+> [!WARNING]

-This repository contains adult fiction and fantasy content.
+> This repository contains **adult fiction and fantasy content**.
 Proceed at your own risk.
 If you stumbled across this project by accident, chances are you're not interested in the subject matter and should move on. :)

-## LATEST RELEASES
+## DOWNLOADS

-**If you simply wish to play the latest stable version**, please check the Releases tab, or visit my [FurAffinity page](https://www.furaffinity.net/user/nuntis/) for downloads.
+To play the latest builds without compiling the source tree yourself:

+- Check the Releases tab for the latest patch release.
+- Check [my FurAffinity page](https://www.furaffinity.net/user/nuntis/) for the latest major content release.

 ## LICENSE

-The program source code is licensed under the [GNU General Public License v3 (GPL3)](LICENSE.md).
+- The program source code ('engine') is licensed under the [GNU General Public License v3 (GPL3)](LICENSE.md).

-Game content files and assets included in this repository (including files in the Modules folder, text, scripts, images, audio, video) are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+- Game content files and assets included in this repository (including files in the Modules folder, text, scripts, images, audio, video) are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+- Your game content files that you create yourself using the Editor belong to you; you are free to copy and distribute these custom modules as you see fit.

-In short, this means modifying and redistributing the project (with source included) as you like is generally fine, however you are *not* allowed to redistribute *for commercial purposes* the game content files (as defined above) included in this repository.
+In short, this means modifying and redistributing the Finmer engine as you like is fine, provided that you **include all source code**.
+However, redistributing game content files (as defined above) included in this repository **for commercial purposes is prohibited**.

 Some fictional characters appearing in this project belong to others, and have been implemented with written permission from their respective owners.